 Metal Gear Solid: Peace Walker, meanwhile, has quite a few, with only one not rewinding to earlier in the cutscene if a cue is missed.
 That one being at the end of the (quite lengthy) "Infiltrate the Underground Base" mission, with the reward for success being a keycard for use in the next mission, and the reward for failure being an immediate cut to Snake getting surrounded by the armed guards he's fighting off (which will happen anyways, at the end of the day).

-Metal Gear Solid, Metal Gear Solid 2 and Metal Gear Solid: Peace Walker have these done horribly wrong; as in, Mash X Until Your Fingers Fall Off To Not Die.
+Metal Gear Solid, Metal Gear Solid 2 and Metal Gear Solid: Peace Walker have these done horribly wrong: In harder, difficulties the scenes become Mash X Until Your Fingers Fall Off To Not Die.
 At least MGS1 gave an opt-out leading to an alternate ending.
 The exact same set-up was in Metal Gear Solid 4, but it was so organic that most players don't realize they're in the "torture scene" until well after it's done.